OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 The `roc` viewer plots a receiver operating characteristic ([ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)) curve using the data from the given source path.
-The Kubeflow Pipelines UI assumes that the schema includes three columns with the following names:
+The OpenDataology Pipelines UI assumes that the schema includes three columns with the following names:

 * `fpr` (false positive rate)